deepakkaushik72/PAA_Mod11_Used_car_Prices/README.md

 *•	These features explain 85% of the variance in car Prices (Test R^2 of 0.853)*

+**ACCURACY:** 33% of car prices are predicted within 5% range of actual prices, 50% of cars prices are predicted within 10%       range, 63% of cars within 15% range and more than 80% of cars are predicted with 25% range.*

-*•	Car Prices drops sharply with age initially till 25 yrs (More the age, less the price)*
+*•	Predicted Prices mimic the actual Car Prices till 40 yrs and tends to go down as age goes up(More the age, less the price)*

-*•	Prices tend to go up slightly after 25+ years.
-For 50+ - 70 years, the prices go up, may be, because of cars being more “Rare”     or “classic” (Need to discuss with the Car Dealer on this spike in prices)*
+*•	High variation between the Predicted and actual prices For cars in 50+ - 100 years, the prices go up, may be, because of cars      being in “Vintage” or “classic” (Need to discuss with the Car Dealer on this spike in prices)*

 *•	Car prices tend to go down with higher Odometer readings (More the Odometer reading, less the price).
 However, this may not        apply for “Classic” or “Rare” cars*